jamestlalocPDX/WordCounter.Solution/README.md

 ## **Description**

 _This application will build a C# codebase for a word counter.
-A user will be prompted to enter a word, followed by a sentence, and then be told how many times the given word is used in the given sentence._
+A user will be prompted to enter a word, followed by a sentence, and then be told how many times the given word appears in the given sentence._

 ## Preview
 <p align="center">